1. configure + 2. boot the microVM

 envdict[str, str]{}Environment variables visible to all commands

-scriptsdict[str, str]{}Named scripts mounted at /.msb/scripts/
+scriptsdict[str, str]{}Named scripts mounted at /.msb/scripts/ and added to PATH

 pull_policystr | PullPolicy"if-missing"Image pull behavior